 In the case of Lorino v.
 W.C.A.B.
 (Commonwealth of PA/Penn DOT), ___ A.3d ___, 2021 WL 6058030, filed 12.22.2021 (Pa.
 2021), the Pennsylvania Supreme Court in a unanimous decision, has ruled that injured workers who are successful in fighting for Pennsylvania Workers’ Compensation benefits shall also be awarded the costs of their attorney fees… Read More »

 To All of Our Clients, Colleagues and Friends, Merry Christmas and Happy Holidays from all of us at Ira Weinstock, P.C.

-To all of our friends and clients, we wish you a happy and peaceful Thanksgiving.
+To all of our friends and clients who have served, and to all of the families who lost loved ones in service, thank you for your sacrifices and service!
 Your Friends at Ira Weinstock, P.C.

 Under the Pennsylvania Workers’ Compensation Act, injured workers are entitled to lost wage benefits equivalent to two-thirds (66%) of their average weekly wage if their wages are between $810.76 and $1621.50.
 The Act also sets forth minimum and maximum compensation rates for the calendar year in which the work-related injury or illness occurs.
 What… Read More »